SYDsCorner/MechaCar_Statistical_Analysis/README.md

 - **Summary of t-Test across all manufacturing lots**

    - **All Lots:** Assuming our significance level was the common 0.05 percent, our p-value (0.06) is above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+Therefore, we **do not have sufficient evidence to reject the null hypothesis**, and we would state that the two means are statistically similar.

 --------------------------------------------------